iambumblehead/thinky-wrap/README.md

 # thinky-wrap

-`thinky-wrap` is a reworked version of the legacy [`thinky`](https://github.com/neumino/thinky/) package.
-Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node, using rethinkdb-ts. `thinky-wrap` uses host-native Promises and removes all thinky dependencies: "bluebird", "rethinkdbdash" and "validator".
-Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node and rethinkdb-ts.
+**`thinky-wrap` is a reworked version of the legacy [`thinky`](https://github.com/neumino/thinky/) package.
+Use `thinky-wrap` to port legacy thinky-using projects to recent versions of node, using rethinkdb-ts.** `thinky-wrap` uses host-native Promises and removes all thinky dependencies: "bluebird", "rethinkdbdash" and "validator".

 ``` js
 import thinkywr from 'thinky-wrap'